GDP

 What GDP Measures

 Gross Domestic Product (GDP) is the broadest measure of a nation's economic activity, representing the total monetary value of all finished goods and services produced within a country's borders over a specific period.
-For Singapore, this vital statistic is primarily compiled and released by the Ministry of Trade and Industry (MTI), often in conjunction with the Department of Statistics (DOS).
-GDP is typically calculated using three main approaches: the expenditure approach, the income approach, and the production (or output) approach.
-In Singapore's context, the expenditure approach, which sums up consumption, investment, government spending, and net exports (exports minus imports), provides a comprehensive overview of demand drivers within the economy.
+For Singapore, this critical indicator is reported quarterly in Singapore Dollars (SGD bn) by the Singapore Department of Statistics (DOS).
+It is typically calculated using the expenditure approach, summing up consumption (C), investment (I), government spending (G), and net exports (NX).
+A rising GDP generally signals a healthy, expanding economy, while a falling GDP indicates contraction or recession.

 Track This Release